vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Mothers (eight), see Mātr.kās (eight) Mr.gendratantra, 284

-Mudgalīśa, 289, see also Mugalisa M¯udhugi, 160
+Mudgalīśa, 289, see also Mugalisa Mūdhugi, 160

 mudrā, 520